JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="Superpose"></a> Superpose

-Superpose arbitrary sets of PDB structures using filtered atom sets
+_Superpose arbitrary sets of PDB structures onto one another, using filtered atom sets if desired._

-This functionality can be useful when ...
+This functionality can be useful when converting between coarse-grained (CG) and fine-grained (FG) representations of a molecular system (i.e. swapping all CG molecules for FG molecules, or vice versa).
+It is also useful where you wish to align sets of structures for visualization etc.

 Running the program with no command line options reveals a brief user guide: